ordbase/generative-orc-721/diymartians/README.md

 ### Step 1:  24×24px .PNG Inscribes - New Aliens, Laser Eyes & Backgrounds To "Recurse"

 Help with the 24×24px .PNG inscribes ...
+IMPORTANT!
+PLEASE ONLY INSCRIBE 24x24px .PNGs in 1x ..
+NO 4x -  the 4x is only for documentation in the readme page.

 **7 Martians in 24×24px in .PNG**